sirkapil/nehu/pages/date.md

 + I'm good listener.
 So, yeah I'll listen to your nonstop talks without getting bored. 👨
 + I'm very sensitive and caring kind of personality.
 You can expect random calls 📞 just to know if you're fine.
 + I'm humble and down to earth fellow. ☺
++ I'm stubborn but i can be convinced easily with love ❤
 + I forgive soon and forget very soon. ☺
 + I look innocent but I have a devil mind.😈
 + If I see your bra strips outside of your dress, I will text you saying that instead of telling you in public, but in private, sorry I can't help you out ;) 🙆